painting by Gary Long of Pendeen Watch

 What will I learn?

-1. Learn to create paintings inspired by your direct environment and the weather conditions present at the time.
+1. To create paintings inspired by your direct environment and the weather conditions present at the time.

-2. Observe contrasts in light in the landscape and interpret these through sketches.
+2. To observe contrasts in light in the landscape and interpret these through sketching.

 3. The skills to develop paintings from preliminary drawing studies.

-4. Learn to create texture in oil paintings using different tools and media.
+4. To create texture in oil paintings using different tools and media, how to layer, different brush techniques and colour mixing.

 How does an online session work?

-We record the sessions so you can watch on demand, as often as you like, for up to 90 days after purchase.
-This way you can pause a scene, rewind and finish your painting.
+We record the sessions so you can watch on demand, as often as you like, for up to 180 days after purchase.
+This way you can pause a scene, rewind and finish your paintings.

 You will be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.
 You can also share your work live with others on social media using the #schoolofpainting and tagging us @stives painting